OCA/management-system/mgmtsystem_nonconformity/README.rst

 When the action is created, a notification is sent to the person responsible for the action.

-Enter comments below the Plan Review field, those comments are required to reach the next stage.
+Enter comments into the input field below the "Plan Review" section, those comments are required to reach the next stage.

 To begin the work on the planned Actions change the stage of the NC to open by clicking on the "In Progress" button in the top right corner.